eroc123/obsidian-notes/Computer Science/8 - Database/Terminology.md

 **Relationship** - A relationship is established between two database tables when one table uses a foreign key that references the primary key of another table
 - One to one relationship - each individual record in one table can only be linked to one record in another table. e.g. each student only has one student ID and vice versa.
 - One to many relationship - each individual record in one table can be linked to multiple records in another table. e.g. one customer can have many orders however each order can only have one customer.
-- Many to many relationship - each individual record in one table can be linked to multiple records in another table and
+- Many to many relationship - each individual record in one table can be linked to multiple records in another table and vice versa. e.g. a customer can purchase many products and any individual product can have many customers.